wombathead/wombathead.github.io/about.md

 ---
-layout: page
+layout: default
-title: about
+title: About
-permalink: /about/
+navOrder: 2
 ---

 I am a firstyear Ph.D. student in Computer Science at King's College London,